 - Have you ever been charged with a crime?
 Did you report this on your nursing license application?

-- Have you ever had a criminal conviction even if it occurred many, many years ago and even if not in California?
+- Have you ever had a criminal conviction even if it occurred many, many years ago or even if it wasn’t in California?

 - As a California nurse, have you been detained or arrested for a DUI?

 Did you know?

 - Both misdemeanor and felony convictions must be reported on a nursing license application as well as “driving under the influence” convictions.

 - Criminal convictions must be reported even if they have been expunged under Penal Code Section 1203.4 and even if the nursing license applicant has successfully completed a diversion program under the Penal or Article 5 of the Vehicle Code (Business and Professions Code Section 492) .

 - And all prior or current disciplinary action against a nursing license must be reported, whether it occurred in California or in another state or territory.

 The California BRN’s statutory authority for denial of licensure is set out in Business and Professions Code Sections 480-487, 492, 493, 496, 810, 820-828, 2750-2765, and 2795-2797.
 The law provides for denial of licensure for crimes or criminal acts, which are “substantially related to nursing qualifications, functions, or duties.”
 A crime or act meets this criterion if, to a substantial degree, it evidences “present or potential unfitness to perform nursing functions in a manner consistent with the public health, safety, or welfare” (California Code of Regulations, Section 1444).